HSLUDEM/DEM_Documentation/docs/source/tutorials/tutorial_1.rst

 Configuration: electrification scenario
 ---------

-For the electrification simulation, some of the default parameters must be customised.
-The content of the file ``simulation.yml`` remains the same as in the baseline scenario:
+For the electrification scenario, several default parameters are modified.
+The file ``simulation.yml`` remains identical to the baseline configuration:

 .. code-block:: yaml